jameshorton2486/novel_assistant/docs/guides/WRITING_MODE_GUIDE.md

 ## Design Intent

-This feature exists to **protect focus and discipline**, not to add intelligence.
-It is:

-- **Simple**: Minimal UI, no distractions
-- **Respectful**: Treats the author as a professional
-- **Fast**: Can be completed in 30-60 seconds
-- **Intentional**: Each checkbox represents a commitment
+Writing Mode exists to create a **moment of intentionality** before writing begins.
+It serves as:

+1. **Canon Protection**: Reminds you to check canon version and commit to staying within established facts
+2. **Research Discipline**: Prevents research rabbit holes by requiring commitment to placeholder marking
+3. **Style Consistency**: Reinforces period accuracy and voice constraints
+4. **Momentum Protection**: Optional exit conditions help prevent over-revision

-## When to Use
+## When to Use Writing Mode

-Use Writing Mode:
+**Use Writing Mode:**
-- **Before starting a writing session**
+- At the start of each writing session
-- **When switching from editing to drafting**
+- When switching between chapters
-- **When you need to refocus on writing**
+- When returning to writing after a break
+- Before drafting new scenes

-Do NOT use Writing Mode:
+**Do NOT use Writing Mode:**
-- For quick edits
+- For quick edits or corrections
-- For research sessions
+- When reviewing/reading only
-- For review/editing work
+- For administrative tasks (file management, etc.)

-## Keyboard Shortcut
+## Keyboard Shortcuts

 **Ctrl+W** - Opens Writing Mode dialog from anywhere in the application

-## Notes

-- Writing Mode is **session-based**: It disappears after confirmation
-- No data is saved: It's a confirmation tool, not a tracking system
-- All information is read-only: It displays system state, doesn't modify it
-- Works with or without canon manager: Gracefully handles missing components

 ## Troubleshooting

-**"Canon Version: [Not available]"**
+### "Canon Version: [Not available]"
-- Canon manager may not be initialized
 - Writing Mode still works, but canon information won't be displayed

-**"Chapter Status: Unknown"**
-- Chapter may not be tracked in canon system
+- Check that `reference/canon/MASTER_CANON.md` exists

+### "Active Chapter: [None]"
 - Writing Mode still works for drafting

-**Required checkboxes not enabling button**
-- All three required checkboxes must be checked:
-  1. Writing within established canon
-  2. Mark placeholders instead of researching
-  3. Prioritize restraint and period accuracy

-## Future Enhancements (Not Implemented)
+- Open or create a chapter to see chapter-specific information

+### Required Checkboxes Won't Stay Checked
+- This is intentional - you must actively confirm each session
+- Prevents accidental activation

+## What Writing Mode Does NOT Do

 The following are explicitly NOT part of Writing Mode:
-- Auto-locking chapters
-- AI feedback during writing
+- ❌ AI-powered suggestions
+- ❌ Automatic canon checking
+- ❌ Research lookup tools
-- Automatic enforcement
+- ❌ Style enforcement
-- Analytics or tracking
+- ❌ Writing timers or productivity tracking
-- Reminders or notifications

 These would violate the principle of Writing Mode as a **preparation tool**, not an **intelligence layer**.